Blade Air Mobility: 2020–present

-In May 2022, it was announced Blade had acquired the asset-light commercial passenger transport activities of three European urban air mobility operators - Monacair SAM, Héli Sécurité and Azur Hélicoptère.
+In May 2022, Blade announced it would acquire the asset-light commercial passenger transport activities of three European urban air mobility operators: Monacair SAM, Héli Sécurité and Azur Hélicoptère.

+In June 2022, Blade announced a partnership with JetBlue in which JetBlue's Mosaic+ members would receive complimentary seats on Blade Airport helicopter transfers when connecting to or from JetBlue flights at JFK or EWR.

-Blade conducted a test flight of an EVTOL aircraft at Westchester County Airport on February 14, 2023, marking the first time that such a piloted aircraft was tested in the tri-state area.
+Blade conducted a test flight of an eVTOL aircraft at Westchester County Airport on February 14, 2023, marking the first time that such a piloted aircraft was tested in the tri-state area.

+In August 2025, Joby Aviation agreed to acquire Blade's passenger rideshare business for $125 million.

 Opposition

 There has been pushback within The Hamptons community against increased air traffic at the local East Hampton Airport.
 Opponents claim that noise levels have increased as a direct result of increased air traffic.

 East Hampton Airport has long been owned and operated by the local municipality.
-This detail has caused a significant rift in the community, as politicians and residents fight over whether to accept Federal Aviation Administration funds or not.
+This has caused a significant rift in the community, as politicians and residents fight over whether to accept Federal Aviation Administration (FAA) funds or not.
 Recently, the Town of East Hampton reached an agreement with the FAA to self-fund the airport, allowing them to impose stricter rules on air traffic.

 On April 16, 2015, The Town of East Hampton voted to adopt strict laws limiting air traffic in and out of the East Hampton Airport.
 Beginning summer of 2015, there was a ban on all flights from 11:00PM to 7:00AM.
-Any aircraft that fell under the Town's classification of “noisy” (aircraft with an Effective Perceived Noise in Decibels EPNdB approach level of 91.0 or greater) was forbidden from taking off or landing from 8:00PM to 9:00AM all year and was limited to one landing and one takeoff per week.
+Any aircraft that fell under the Town's classification of "noisy"—aircraft with an Effective Perceived Noise in Decibels (EPNdB) approach level of 91.0 or greater—was forbidden from taking off or landing from 8:00PM to 9:00AM all year and was limited to one landing and one takeoff per week.
 There is currently a lawsuit against the FAA for its part in waiving grant assurances that allowed the Town to enact these rules.

-Incidents

-On May 15, 2019, a Bell 206 helicopter operated by Zip Aviation, made an emergency landing on floats on the water near the W. 30th Street Heliport in NYC, USA.
-There were no passengers on board.
-The pilot was uninjured and immediately exited the aircraft after landing.
-At the time of the incident, the helicopter was being repositioned for fueling by the operator and was not flying for Blade.

-Operations

-Passengers must download the Blade app to their iOS or Android device, sign up for an account, and enter additional information such as a valid phone number and credit card details.
-When a passenger wants to fly, they open the app and select an existing flight to join at a time that works for them.
-If no times work for the passenger, they can crowdsource their own flight at a more convenient time; any remaining seats on a crowdsourced flight may then go on to be sold to other flyers through the digital community Blade provides in-app.
+In September 2023, six protestors with the group Extinction Rebellion were arrested outside the W. 30th Street Heliport.
+The protestors targeted Blade and other operators for producing an outsize share of "luxury emissions".